timber-they/TCompiler/README.md

 # TCompiler
-Just a little compiler for the 8051 Micro Controller.
+Just a small compiler for the 8051 Micro Controller.
 It compiles from my legendary Language T to Assembler :)